 - an individual

-- whose income in the preceding 12 months is not less than $300,000 (or its equivalent in a foreign currency)
+- whose income in the preceding 12 months is not less than SGD 300,000

 If an individual or a corporation is an accredited investor as per MAS norms, they will be able to take out a short-term loan from any of the above.
 All of them offer medium to large sized loans at interest rates ranging from 10 to 17 percent per annum, which is much less than the licensed money lenders.
 But do note that private funders/lenders generally require some form of collateral, which the accredited investor risks losing in case of a default.